2023 Best Health Sciences & Services Bachelor's Degree Schools in the Rocky Mountains Region

 The average amount in student loans that health science majors at UCCS take out while working on their Bachelor's Degree is $25,416.
 This translates to an average monthly loan payment of $271, based on a 10-year repayment plan.

 With a ranking of #9, Brigham Young University - Idaho did quite well on this year’s best schools for health sciences and services students working on their bachelor’s degree.
-Located in the distant town of Rexburg, BYU - I is a private not-for-profit college with a very large student population.
+Located in the distant town of Rexburg, BYU - I is a private not-for-profit school with a fairly large student population.

-Explore the best health sciences and services colleges for a specific state in the Rocky Mountains region.
+Explore the best health sciences and services schools for a specific state in the Rocky Mountains region.

 More Health Sciences & Services Rankings in the Rocky Mountains Region